Mammbo/CyberPatriot/README.md

 # CyberPatriot

-Scripts and whatnot for use in CyberPatriot.
+Scripts and checklists for use in CyberPatriot.

 ## License